Monstera

 Check the plant regularly, and mist the leaves with water if they appear to dry out.
 After a few weeks, you should start to see new roots forming, at which point you can remove the plastic bag and continue to care for the plant as you would a mature Monstera Deliciosa.

-Unfortunately, swiss cheese plant are susceptible to a host of common pests and diseases.
-Common swiss cheese plant diseases include Yellow leaves, black or brown spots on leaves, grey/black spots, rotting root.
+Unfortunately, monstera are susceptible to a host of common pests and diseases.
+Common monstera diseases include Yellow leaves, black or brown spots on leaves, grey/black spots, rotting root.
 Prompt pruning of any dead or diseased branches should keep these common diseases under control.

-Common pests of the swiss cheese plant include Spider mites, fungus gnats, thrips.
-Make a habit of checking your swiss cheese plant frequently for pests so that any infestations can be caught and managed early.
+Common pests of the monstera include Spider mites, fungus gnats, thrips.
+Make a habit of checking your monstera frequently for pests so that any infestations can be caught and managed early.

 Google Link